iree-org/iree/docs/developers/get_started/generic_vulkan_env_setup.md

 ### Linux

-For other Linux distros, please consult the corresponding package managment tools for the packages needed.
+For other Linux distros, please consult the corresponding package management tools for the packages needed.
 (And please feel free to update this doc regarding them.)